hitobito/user_documentation/README.md

 * Die Mitte: Wir zur Zeit noch erstellt (Mehrsprachig)

 ## Contribute generic user documentation (this repo)

-This will be built with https://readthedocs.org/.
-The readthedocs page is rebuilt with each merged PR.
-At https://readthedocs.org/projects/hitobito/builds/ you can check whether the build was successful.
+The [readthedocs](https://readthedocs.org/) page is rebuilt with each merged PR.
+You can check whether the build was successful [here](https://readthedocs.org/projects/hitobito/builds/).
 If you are unsure, you can first merge into the beta branch.
-This is also built and can be reached at https://hitobito.readthedocs.io/de/beta/
+This is also built and can be reached in the [beta page](https://hitobito.readthedocs.io/de/beta/)

-A helpful overview over the restructured syntax that we use can be found here: https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html
+A helpful overview over the restructured syntax that we use can be found [here](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html)

 Manual building: